M-Amin-Wolverine/ofdm-papr-communication-link/README.md

 The project is developed as an advanced academic and engineering platform for investigating the impact of waveform design, channel impairments, coding schemes, equalization methods, and PAPR reduction algorithms on system performance.

 Unlike simplified OFDM demonstrations, this framework implements an **end-to-end communication chain**, starting from real data sources and ending with recovered information and comprehensive performance evaluation.

+The complete system can process real input data such as:

+- Text
+- Images
+- Audio
+- Video
+- MPEG-TS
+- Arbitrary binary files

+The data is converted into a binary stream, protected using error-detection and channel-coding techniques, mapped onto modulation symbols, transmitted using OFDM, passed through configurable channel models, equalized and demodulated at the receiver, decoded, and reconstructed into the original data format.

+The framework additionally provides quantitative and visual analysis of:

+- BER
+- PAPR
+- PAPR CCDF
+- EVM
+- Throughput
+- Spectral efficiency
+- PSD
+- Constellation diagrams
+- Time-domain OFDM waveforms
+- Computational complexity
+- Power-amplifier effects

 ---